RISWANA-K-A/Factors-Influencing-Academic-Success/README.md

 * The Attendance Threshold: Discovered a strong positive correlation ($r = 0.58$) between attendance and scores.
 Crucially, the data shows a performance "tipping point" at 75% attendance; below this, scores collapse regardless of study hours.

-* The Digital Ceiling: Multivariate analysis revealed that Internet Access acts as a "Resource Gatekeeper."
+* The Digital Ceiling: Multivariate analysis revealed that Internet Access acts as a "Resource Gatekeeper".
 Students without it are statistically capped from reaching the top 10% performance tier.

-* The Safety Net Effect: Parental Involvement serves as a "Score Floor."
+* The Safety Net Effect: Parental Involvement serves as a "Score Floor".
 High involvement significantly reduces score variance, preventing total failure even in low-motivation students.

 🛠️ Technical Implementation